OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

     where:

-    -  ``CONTRAIL_VERSION`` is the Tungsten Fabric container tag of the version of Tungsten Fabric that you are downloading.
+    -  ``CONTRAIL_VERSION`` is the OpenSDN container tag of the version of OpenSDN that you are downloading.

-       This procedure is initially supported in Tungsten Fabric Release 2008.
-You can obtain the Tungsten Fabric container tags for all Tungsten Fabric 20 releases in :ref:`Getting Started with Tungsten Fabric Guide <GettingStarted>`
+       This procedure is initially supported in OpenSDN Release 2008.
+You can obtain the OpenSDN container tags for all OpenSDN 20 releases in :ref:`Getting Started with OpenSDN Guide <GettingStarted>`

     -  ``CONTRAIL_REGISTRY`` is the path to the container registry.
 The default Juniper Contrail Container Registry contains the files